 The only fee you pay is referral fee which varies from 6 to 20 percent.

 Etsy stands out from the crowd because it is a place to sell homemade and unique products you make or manufacture yourself.

 Etsy does not charge you for registering your store but you will need to pay $0.20 for each listing and 3.5% of the price of each item sold.

 Multichannel Ecommerce: Moving in the Right Direction

 By now you have probably decided whether going multichannel is worth your time and effort or not.
-If you are struggling with business expansion, want to tap into a new market with little investment, reach a wider audience and increase profit margins, it is worth going multichannel.
+If you are struggling with business expansion, want to tap into a new market with little investment, reach a wider audience and increase profit margins, it is worth going multichanne

 To streamline multichannel retail, use multichannel ecommerce solutions.
 Sellbery is a multichannel listing platform that helps to create and synchronize listings, manage orders and inventory across marketplaces and ecommerce platforms.
 The best part about Sellbery are the price control feature and short synchronization intervals from 15 minutes.
 The platforms supports integration with the largest sales channels in 50+ countries around the world.
 You can synchronize data between you online stores built with Magento, Shopify, and WooCommerce and such popular marketplaces like Amazon, Etsy, Walmart, eBay, and many more.

 Sellbery has reasonable prices and different types of subscription plans, starting with a free option for beginner sellers with 99 SKUs and an unlimited number of orders and sales channels.